-Methadone clinics can continue to dispense methadone to you for an extended period of time if necessary to help sustain your recovery.
-As you experience continued success, the dose may be tapered off until you no longer need methadone to stay in recovery.
+Methadone clinics can continue to dispense methadone to you for an extended period if necessary to help sustain your recovery.
+As you experience continued success, a clinician may gradually reduce your dosage until you no longer need methadone to stay in recovery.

 Enroll in the Methadone Clinic for Opioid Addiction at BrightView